-Blackfriars Road, Southwark
+Blackfriars Road Development, Southwark

-‘We are very excited to be working with Fathom, who have completely understood our priority of providing truly affordable homes for those in need, hardship or distress.
-Fathom have been able to unlock the potential of the site, creating an attractive and durable high quality office building, and accepted the challenge of creating new almshouses in an urban setting’
+‘Fathom completely understood our priority of providing truly affordable homes for those in need, hardship or distress.
+They have unlocked the potential of the site, creating an attractive and durable high quality office building, and risen magnificently to the challenge of creating new almshouses in an urban setting’

 Chris Wilson, CEO/Clerk to the Trustees, Southwark Charities

-Connections with nature are introduced across all uses, with productive gardens and social landscaped spaces at roof and street levels.
+Connections with nature are introduced across the site, with productive gardens and social landscaped spaces at roof and street levels.